trashbirdecology/luisdva.github.io/_posts/2020-05-19-spreadsheets-mf.md

 _boutiques.xlsx_ is toy dataset with Q1 profits for different store locations.
 Additional information is encoded as meaningful formatting.
 Bold indicates losses (negative values), colors indicate continent, and italic indicates a second location in the same city.

-If we know what the different formatting options represent,and have them embedded as text within each cell (value) in an R object, we can in a relatively simple workflow.
+If we know what the different formatting options represent, and have them embedded as text within each cell (value) in an R object, we can parse the formatting and do some cleanup following a relatively simple workflow.
 A walkthrough:

 Load the relevant packages and data
 {% highlight r %}
 # remotes::install_github("luisdva/unheadr")